Prepare for work and graduate studies in forensic biology

 - Over 20 years experience teaching forensic science.

 - Coursework that meets the FBI standards for a DNA analyst in a forensic science laboratory.
-Much of the above average growth in forensic science job opportunities will be for DNA analysts.
+Much of the faster than average growth in forensic science job opportunities will be for DNA analysts.